Tips for Pumping Breastmilk

 Pumping (or expressing) is a great way to provide milk for your baby when you need to balance breastfeeding with all the other things going on in your life.
 These breast milk pumping tips and tricks, and a little practice, can go a long way in getting the most out of your breast pump.

 Pumping generally falls into two categories: extra breastmilk for occasional use (such as when you have an appointment), or building supply for when you need to be away for longer stretches of time (such as going back to work).
-There are also times when pumping can help you give your supply a boost, but don’t forget that baby is usually the best way to teach your body to make more.
+There are also times when using a breast pump can help you give your supply a boost, but don’t forget that baby is usually the best way to teach your body to make more.

 When to Pump